Skip to content

 • pay particular attention to confidentiality and exclusivity clauses;

-• structure your Heads of Agreement carefully, ensuring all key points are covered; and
+• carefully structure your Heads of Agreement and ensure you cover all key points; and

 • be aware of potential pitfalls and negotiate strategically to protect your interests.

-If you need help with Heads of Agreement, LegalVision’s experienced contracts lawyers can assist as part of our LegalVision membership.
+If you need help with a Heads of Agreement, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So, call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions